-Always test your decoder installation on a current limited programming track before trying it on full track power.
+Always test your decoder installation on an current limited programming track before trying it on full track power.

-We recommend that the first "full power" testing be done on regular DC.
+We recommend that the first full power testing be done on regular DC.
+If the track pickup polarity is reversed you will want to correct this for proper analog mode operation.
 The decoders should be driven by a good quality smooth DC power unit.
 Power packs with pulse power systems such as "tracking control", etc. will give unpredictable operation.
-Analog operation is included in your NCE decoders so you will be able to run on conventional layouts without having to remove the decoder or rewire your locomotive.